Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Introduction

-\begin{itemize} \item We fine-tune a LM around a fine-tuned SAE whose decoder matrix is regularized to be almost orthogonal.
-We demonstrate that this fine-tuning pipeline does not hurt performance on mathematical reasoning relative to a non-penalized SAE (Section~\ref{sec:exportho}). \item We show that this setup obtains similar interpretability scores as non-penalized SAEs (Section~\ref{sec:expinterp}).
-More importantly, Section~\ref{sec:expembeddings} reflects that the embedded feature explanations are significantly less similar to each other under our orthogonality penalty. \item We theoretically relate intervenability in the residual stream to the interference between features.
-Leveraging finite frame theory, we argue that interference between features increases similarity between features (Section~\ref{sec:intervenabilitytheory}). \looseness=-1 \item To the best of our knowledge, we are the first to perform isolated interventions on specific concepts inside the SAE (Section~\ref{sec:expinterventions}).
-We demonstrate that the increased orthogonality penalty leads to better intervenability in the model's representation space. \end{itemize}
+\begin{itemize} \item We theoretically relate intervenability in the residual stream to the interference between features (Section~\ref{sec:intervenabilitytheory}).
+By a causal representation argument under a linear hypothesis, we upper-bound the expected discrepancy between true and model output in terms of the representation-space interference.
+Explicitly controlling the latter, we obtain bounds for the former. \item We fine-tune a LM around a fine-tuned SAE whose decoder matrix is regularized to be almost orthogonal.
+We demonstrate that this fine-tuning pipeline maintains similar performance and interpretability scores on mathematical reasoning as a non-penalized SAE (Section~\ref{sec:exportho}). \item To the best of our knowledge, we are the first to perform \textit{isolated interventions} on specific concepts inside the SAE by explicitly limiting spill-over effects on other features (Section~\ref{sec:expinterventions}).
+We demonstrate that the increased orthogonality penalty improves intervenability in the model's representation space. \end{itemize}